 How do ethical investment funds work?

-There are different approaches to ethical investment, and the strategy an ethical investment fund takes depends upon its investment criteria.
-Here’s an outline of the three main approaches and how they differ to one another:
+There many approaches to ethical investment, and the strategy an ethical investment fund takes depends upon its investment criteria and overall objectives.
+Here’s a summary of the three main approaches and their differences:

 - Preference: in this investment approach specific sectors are not avoided.
 Instead the money manager will assess each sector, and search for the best-in-class companies to invest in, dependent upon their criteria.

 - Engagement: this investment approach involves actively engaging with companies, in order to promote socially responsible business practices.
 This could include anything from how diverse a company’s board of directors is to its carbon emissions targets.

-Sometimes a fund manager will employ just one of these strategies, and sometimes a mixture of all three will be used.
+Sometimes a money manager will employ just one of these strategies, and sometimes a mixture of all three will be used.
 Ethical investment funds can also be characterised by how strict their criteria are.
 For example, an ethical investment fund that has strict exclusions in place is referred to as having a ‘dark green’ ethical approach, while funds which focus more on engagement are typically referred to as ‘light green’.

 What are the different types of ethical investment fund?

 Ethical investment funds are increasing in popularity and there are dozens of options to choose from, specialising in different areas.
 Some come in the shape of an ISA, others in the shape of a pension, and exactly what they invest in can differ significantly.

 If you’ve got specific investment concerns then it’s always wise to look through a fund’s factsheet, as this will tell you more about how your money will be invested.
 You can also speak to the scheme administrator for more information.